polilog/ChatApplication/README.md

 ## Description
 Application has the following functionality: user can login with username and password or create new account.
 After authentication, user can change his password.
-After entering chat room, user can see list of users who are currently online and send messages to all this users.
+After entering chat room, user can see list of users who are currently online and send messages.
+If option "All" is selected message will be sent to all online users.
+Otherwise only selected user will receive private message.

 Since the application uses ASP.NET MVC 5 framework, it uses OOP and Design Patterns out of the box.